2021 HR Trends: What Business Leaders Can Expect After a Turbulent Year

-"One of the benefits that organizations have seen throughout the pandemic has been the nearly instant acceleration of digital innovation and transformation.
-The question is no longer "how" but "how fast".
+"One of the benefits that organisations have seen throughout the pandemic has been the nearly instant acceleration of digital innovation and transformation.
+The question is no longer “how” but “how fast”.
 What’s clear is that the ability to pivot quickly will be the driver behind transformation, including within HR departments.
-Organizations will be more open to approaching work differently, offering fresh employee experiences, becoming more suited to today’s workforce and continuing to roll out new or significantly enhanced business and organizational models.
-HR will play a significant role in helping organizations transform by supporting employees as they identify and develop the skills needed to perform in this new environment, preparing their workforce for continued change and driving the highest levels of engagement.
-Organizations are having their resilience and adaptability truly tested."
+Organisations will be more open to approaching work differently, offering fresh employee experiences, becoming more suited to today’s workforce and continuing to roll out new or significantly enhanced business and organisational models.
+HR will play a significant role in helping organisations transform by supporting employees as they identify and develop the skills needed to perform in this new environment, preparing their workforce for continued change and driving the highest levels of engagement.
+Organisations are having their resilience and adaptability truly tested."

 – Vincent Belliveau, Chief Executive EMEA

 Organisations Will Master Development Conversations in a Remote Work Setting

 “Performance management has been undergoing an evolution for years, accelerated in 2020 as many managers and their teams transitioned to being primarily remote.
 Embracing continuous feedback via activities like regular check-ins are proven tools to foster communication and drive engagement in a virtual environment.
 Research shows us time and again that more engaged employees directly translate into higher performing employees.
 And we know that increased development and training opportunities are what drive that engagement.
 So, keeping your employees engaged via technology is now not a nice to have, it is a must have.
 Having accessible content available on-demand via a variety of platforms allows for this type of real-world, real-time development that can help maintain engagement and drive performance in a remote work landscape.”

 – Jeremy Spake, Principal, Thought Leadership & Advisory Services